finn-no/tech.finn.no/_posts/2015-09-22-the-process-of-using-kafka.md

     00000  000%  send 1 kafka event - 7
     00209  100%  send 10000 kafka events

 The process does not terminate, as there is a non-daemon producer thread left.
-After 5 seconds, all messages will be delivered.
+The default value of ```queue.buffering.max.ms``` is 5000 ms, and ``` queue.buffering.max.messages ``` is 10.000 messages.
+This means that the queue will be sent after 10.000 messages, or after waiting at most 5000 ms.

 *Run 2.4 - Async, sleep 8 seconds after sending, then System.exit()*